jhunter4242-stack/Unreal-SharedSpaces/Documentation/SharedSpaces.md

 + Oculus Platform Subsystem
-	+ On Login Complete: we need to wait to be fully logged in with Oculus before we identify ourself with the Photon system, since we reuse the same identifiers.
+	+ On Login Complete: we need to wait to be fully logged in with Oculus before we identify ourself with the EOS system, since we reuse the same identifiers.
 Note that those identifiers are unique per user and per application, so this is not revealing any personal information.
     + On Launch Intent Changed: this event is generated when the application is started.
 We only care about the case where the application was launched manually by the user (i.e. "normal" launch)